Skip to main content

 As the new year approaches, there are plenty of exciting changes to look forward to in the Learning and Development field.

 The past three years have been tumultuous for organizations and employees.
-There’s been a shift to remote work that has radically changed how we learn on the job, and opened new doors to options that many people didn’t previously think possible.
-Many of these shifts are exciting opportunities, and now is the perfect time to assess your learning and development strategy for 2023.
+The shift to remote work has radically changed how we learn on the job and opened new doors to options many people didn’t previously think possible.
+A lot of these shifts are exciting opportunities, and now is the perfect time to assess your learning and development strategy for 2023.

-We’re always keeping an eye out for updates in L&D, and we have a number of insights for the upcoming year.
-Our five trends will help you ensure your L&D programs are using current strategies to create engaging programs with impact.
+We’re always keeping an eye out for updates in L&D, and we’ve collected numerous insights for the upcoming year.
+These five trends will help you ensure your L&D programs are using current strategies to create engaging programs that have an impact.

 We’ll explore: